WowbaggersLiquidLunch/VR-VFT/README.md

 Please **fork** this project, do whatever you want, and then make a **pull request**.

 ## Branches
+Here are the descriptions for each active branch.
+It might be the best if no two people are working on the same branch at the same time.
 Name | Description
 ---------|------------
 master | you know what master is